 When police respond to domestic violence or family violence calls, one person usually ends up being arrested.
 This is true even when there is not necessarily evidence to support the criminal charges.

-When continuous violence against the family charges are taken to trial, a prosecutor may have to rely on the memories of arresting officers when they do not have other kinds of physical evidence needed to support their arguments.
-Some crimes may be based on false or exaggerated allegations that a criminal defense lawyer can call attention to as flawed during trial.
+When continuous violence against the family charges is taken to trial, a prosecutor may have to rely on the memories of arresting officers when they do not have other kinds of physical evidence needed to support their arguments.
+Some crimes may be based on false or exaggerated allegations that a criminal defense lawyer can call attention to as flawed during the trial.

 Texas Family Violence Benchbook — View the Texas Family Violence Benchbook on the official website for the Texas Courts.
 You can learn more about protective orders, the protective order registry, and child custody and support provisions.
 There is also information about family violence surrounding immigrant families.